wastedabuser/eld-designer/README.md

 # ELD Designer

-ELD DEsigner is a 2D non-tiled based level editor designed to be as universal and simple as possible.
-It contains (and will) contain only things that are general purpose and universal.
-It will be a simple and quick tool for prototyping level states, not designing complex gaming mechanics, effects or animations.
+ELD Designer is a 2D, non-tiled based, level editor designed to be as universal and simple as possible.
+It contains (and will contain) only things that are general purpose and universal.
+It will try to stay simple and quick tool for prototyping levels/states, not designing complex gaming mechanics, effects or animations.

 ## Features

-* Herirachy of objects defining the level structure
+* Hierarchy of objects defining the level structure (Tree of objects);
-* All objects and types are custom specified with their properties based on designers needs.
+* All objects and types are custom specified with their properties based on designers needs;
-* Multiple documents in one application instance
+* Edit multiple levels in one application instance;
-* Arbitrary placing of graphical assets over a canvas
+* Arbitrary placement of graphical assets/objects on a canvas;
-* Free roation of these assets
+* Free roation of objects and assets;
-* Autosized canvas
+* Autosized canvas;

-Definetly, many heavily used stuff are missing, but i guess they will find their way :)
+Definetly, many heavily used features are still missing, but i guess they will find their way :)

 ## Disclaimer

 Please, be aware that this application is in an early stage of development.
-It is developed as fast as possible to serve its purpose in the real world!
-It is not a fancy polished software.
+It is developed as fast as possible to serve its purpose in the real world, not as a hobby project.
+Do not expected it to be a fancy polished software.

-Based on my research for such tools it appears to contain the basic (and universal) stuff for the most time consuming tasks when designing levels for  aracade, jump&rund and action games.
+Based on my research for such tools it appears to contain most of the basic (and universal) stuff for the most time consuming tasks when designing levels for aracade, jump&rund and action games - placements of the assets and objects, definig zones and triggers.

-## Building
+## Building an executable

-The application is developed in QT 5.3.
-You should be able to build it for any platform.
+The application is developed in QT 5.3, visit [QT Project](http://qt-project.org/) for more info.
+I am developing and testing it on Windows, but it should be easy to build it for any other platform like Mac or Linux.

+I am not releasing an executable yet, but if you don't like to mess with QT i can always send you one, just leave me a note!

-## Bindings
+## Bindings with engines and frameworks

+In short - currently none :(

 The application saves its levels in a JSON format.
 The output files should be parsed and processed by the engine/framework/language you are using.
 The format is very simple!
 It reflects the logic which you put into the configuration of the designer itself.